 Why contact a lawyer after a Chicago bus accident?

 If you sustain injuries in a bus accident, you should contact an attorney as soon as practicable.
 You will want to work with an advocate who will represent your best interests.
 Insurance adjusters will attempt to get you to accept a lower settlement than you deserve.
 The company will not want to pay a large amount of money.
 Their goal is to pay you as little as possible.
 A good attorney will fight for the maximum compensation that you deserve under Illinois law.
 Call a bus accident attorney in Chicago for free consultation and learn about your rights.

 Bus Accident Injury Statistics in Chicago, IL

 Have you been injured in a Chicago Bus Accident?

-The attorneys at Abels & Annes, P.C. will work to help you get a financial recovery for your pain and suffering from a bus accident injury in Chicago that may include: medical expenses, disfigurement, loss of normal life, loss of income, and any other losses sustained in the accident.
-We also look to recover present and future costs when representing an injured person.
+The Chicago bus accident lawyers at Abels & Annes, P.C. will work to help you get the financial recovery that you deserve.
+Bus crash damages may include: medical expenses, disfigurement, pain and suffering, loss of normal life, loss of income, and more.
+We also look to recover present and future costs when representing an accident victim.

-We keep a lawyer standing by 24 hours a day, seven days a week, 365 days a year to take your call toll free at (855) LAW-CHICAGO (529-2442) or locally at (312) 924-7575 and there is no obligation on your part for speaking with us.
-If a bus accident has affected your life, call us now and let us help you get the relief you deserve.
+We keep a lawyer standing by 24/7 to take your call at (312) 924-7575.
+Further, there is no obligation on your part for speaking with us.
+If you are suffering after a bus accident, call us now and let's see if we can help you.

-If you have been injured in a bus accident in Chicago, Illinois, request a Free Case Consultation or call (855) LAW-CHICAGO to speak with a personal injury lawyer now.
+If you have been injured in a bus accident in Chicago, Illinois, request a Free Case Consultation or call (312) 924-7575 to speak with a personal injury lawyer now.